KelSolaar/sIBL_GUI_Templates/src/templates/Softimage_Arnold_Standard/help/Softimage_Arnold_Standard_Template_Manual.rst

 -  **Dynamic Lights Type**: Create the Dynamics Lights as one of these lights type: "Distant", "Quad", "Spot", "Point".
 -  **Hide Lights**: Hides all current Scene lights.
 -  **Create Ground**: A Grid is added to the Scene.
+-  **Ground Shadow Catcher**: A Shadow Shader is assigned to the Ground.
 -  **Use Lighting Image For Glossy**: Lighting Image branch is connected to the sIBL_Sky Glossy slot.
 -  **Activate Linear Workflow**: Activates Linear Workflow.
 -  **Use Arnold Gamma Correction**: Uses Arnold Gamma Correction instead of Softimage Native Color Management ( Preferences > Display > Color Management ).